barreljan/netlog/docs/installation.md

 #### Suggested specs

-For starters (<100 hosts, <50M lines logged per day):
+For starters (<100 hosts, <5M lines logged per day):
 - 2 vCPU's (sockets) - 2.2Ghz or more
-- 4GB Memory
+- 8GB Memory
 - 100GB storage for MySQL data

-For heavy logging (200+ hosts, >100M lines logged per day):
+For heavy logging (200+ hosts, >20M lines logged per day):
 - 4 vCPU's (sockets) - 2.2Ghz or more
-- 8GB Memory or more
+- 16GB Memory or more
 - 900GB storage for MySQL data or more

+Storage also depends on the retention you have set.

 ## General installation instructions